vegaprotocol/vega/faucet/README.md

     Retries = 5
 ```

-This configuration can be generated automatically when running vega init, the following command will generate the Faucet section in the configuration file,
-and add the generate public key to the EvtForward whitelist section.
+This configuration can be generated automatically when running `vega init`.
+The following command will generate the faucet section in the configuration file, and add the generated public key to the `EvtForward` whitelist section.
 ```shell
 vega init -f --gen-dev-nodewallet --gen-builtinasset-faucet
 ```

-# Run the faucet
+## Run the faucet

 The faucet can be started using the core vega command line:
 ```shell